-"I have had the pleasure of being involved in coaching at Metro for the past 18 years and Club Director for the past 6 seasons.
+"I have had the pleasure leading Metro as a Club Director for the past 8 seasons.
 I feel extremely fortunate to surround myself with some of the best club volleyball coaches and staff in the country.
 It has been rewarding to watch our sport grow and become Nationally competitive in our area.
-In the short 6 years, we have qualified 17 teams at the Open level and 36 teams earned bids to GJNC.
+In the short 8 years, we have qualified 23 teams at the Open level (many of the teams earning multiple bids) and 50 teams earned bids to GJNC.
 Our teams in the East, South, Central and North are expanding and have won numerous medals including Regionals and CHC.
 We look forward to pushing forward and making strides both at the National level as well as growing the sport of volleyball in our area"

 Every athlete that played for Silvia Johnson’s 18 Travel team ( Metro Volleyball Club as well as Metro American VBC ) went on to play collegiate volleyball.